Location: SH 114

 In addition, the department cooperates in various programs, such as Environmental Studies; Asian Studies; Women's, Gender & Sexuality Studies; and Latin American & Caribbean Studies.
 Students in the Early Childhood & Childhood Education (B-6) and Early Childhood Studies (non-certification) programs may select a geography major, while those in the Adolescence Education (7-12) program may select geography courses as part of the social studies major.

-For those majoring in other fields, a minor in Geography is available.
+For those majoring in other fields, minors in Geography and in Urban Planning are available.

 To complement the academic program, the department offers an internship at several public and private agencies in the region, such as the New York State Department of Environmental Conservation and Mohonk Preserve.
 One semester long, the internship offers students the opportunity to gain practical, on-site experience at a planning, development, or environmental protection agency.